anrayliu/pyvidplayer2/documentation.md

  - ```use_pygame_audio``` - Specifies whether to use Pyaudio or Pygame to play audio.
 Pyaudio is almost always the best option, so this is mainly only for those with problems installing Pyaudio.
 Using pygame audio will not allow videos to be played in parallel.
  - ```reverse``` - Specifies whether to play the video in reverse.
 Warning: Doing so will load every video frame into memory, so videos longer than a few minutes can temporarily brick your computer.
 Subtitles are unaffected by reverse playback.
  - ```no_audio``` - Set this to true if the given video has no audio track.
 Setting this to true can also be used to disable existing audio tracks.
  - ```speed``` - Float from 0.5 to 10.0 that multiplies the playback speed.
-There is currently a known bug where the audio does not speed up/slow down if the video is reversed, causing visual and audio sync issues.
+ - ```youtube``` - Set this to true to stream a youtube video.
+Path must be a valid youtube video url.
+Note that reverse playback and playback speed are not supported for youtube videos.
+Also note that for longer videos (15+ minutes), it is recommended to increase chunk_size to 300+.
+Leave max_threads and max_chunks at 1 to prevent stuttering.
+The python package yt_dlp is required for this feature.
+It can be installed through pip.
+ - ```max_res``` - Only used when streaming youtube videos.
+Sets the highest possible resolution when choosing video quality.

 ## Attributes
  - ```path``` - Same as given argument.